 These files are created with an extension of .indd which resembles its parent tool, InDesign.
-Many a time the transferring of animated document, execution of animation in a corrupt tool/computer, using the .indd file in the incompatible tool may corrupt the files or drive.
+Many a time the transferring of animated documents, execution of animation in a corrupt tool/computer, or using the .indd file in an incompatible tool may corrupt the files or drive.
 This leads to the deletion or loss of these files.
 When a situation arises, you must be equipped with the solution to recover deleted and lost .indd files.
 Here are some of the important points to guide you through the process of animation:

 Create Animation File

 To create a new form for the animation, you need to open a fresh document.
 To open a new document in InDesign;

 - Go to File > New and then select Document

 - Select The Web from the drop-down menu as intent

 - Set the size of the page and click OK